Tradisco Seeds Kft.

 Welcome to the Tradisco Seeds Kft. website!

-During the autumn of 2017 Semences de France SA - member of InVivo group -expanded into Hungary with the acquisition of Tradisco's production activity and created our company Tradisco Seeds Kft.
+During the autumn of 2017 Semences de France SA - member of Bioline by InVivo group -expanded into Hungary with the acquisition of Tradisco's production activity and created our company Tradisco Seeds Kft.

 With ten years of experience on Hungarian and neighbouring markets, the team of Tradisco Seeds is specialised in field seed multiplication.